francerivera/EAFC-24_K-Means/README.md

-K-Means Clustering From Scratch
+# K-Means Clustering Algorithm from Scratch

-This repository contains code for implementing a K-Means clustering algorithm from scratch in Python and comparing it to the scikit-learn implementation.
+## Project Overview

-Project Overview
+Welcome to the K-Means Clustering project!
+In this project, we'll build a k-means clustering algorithm from scratch.
+Clustering is a fantastic way to find hidden patterns in your data, and k-means is one of the most popular methods for achieving this.

-Build a K-Means clustering algorithm from scratch using Python and Pandas.
+We'll implement our algorithm using Python and pandas, and then compare it to the scikit-learn implementation.

-Compare the custom implementation to the reference implementation from scikit-learn.
+## Project Steps

-Project Steps
+1. Write pseudocode for the algorithm

-Pseudocode: Develop pseudocode for the K-Means algorithm.
+2. Implement the k-means algorithm
-Implementation: Code the K-Means algorithm in Python.
+3. Visualize the clusters produced by our algorithm
-Visualization: Plot the identified clusters using the custom algorithm.
+4. Compare the performance with scikit-learn's implementation

-Comparison: Compare the performance of the custom algorithm to scikit-learn's K-Means implementation.
+## K-Means Overview

-K-Means Clustering Overview
+K-means clustering is an unsupervised machine learning technique that helps in grouping similar data points.
+It works through the following iterative process:

-K-Means is an unsupervised machine learning technique used to group data points into clusters based on their similarities.
-It helps uncover patterns in unlabeled data, enabling more effective data analysis.
+1. Choose the number of clusters (k).

-K-Means Algorithm
+2. Randomly initialize the centroids for each cluster.

-Specify k: Define the desired number of clusters (k).
+3. Assign data points to the nearest centroid.
-Centroid Initialization: Randomly initialize a centroid (center point) for each cluster.
+4. Update the centroids based on the mean of the assigned data points.
-Cluster Assignment: Assign each data point to the closest centroid based on distance (usually Euclidean distance).
+5. Repeat steps 3 and 4 until the centroids stabilize.

-Centroid Update: Recalculate the centroid of each cluster as the geometric mean of the data points assigned to it.
+## Code Structure

-Repeat Steps 3 & 4: Repeat steps 3 and 4 until the centroids no longer change significantly.
-Each repetition is called an iteration.
+The code for this project is available in the `cluster.ipynb` notebook.

-Code
+### File Details

-The code for this project is located in the clustering.ipynb Jupyter Notebook file.
+- `cluster.ipynb` - Contains the full implementation of the k-means clustering algorithm.

-Local Setup
+## Local Setup

-Installation
+### Installation

-Ensure you have the following installed locally:
+To run this project, you'll need:

-Python (version 3.8 or higher)
+- Python 3.8 or higher
-Python packages:
+- The following Python packages:
-pandas
+  - `pandas`
-numpy
+  - `numpy`
-scikit-learn
+  - `scikit-learn`

-Data
+## Data

 The specific file used is male_players24.csv.